Investing in a natural loofah can boost your skincare routine and has the potential to curate healthier skin.

 Those who are green conscious will be pleased to know that no pesticides or herbicides are used in the growing of the Heirloom Mayan luffa crops.
 Heirloom Mayan Loofah Scrubbers are themselves compostable, too.
 Just bury each discarded Loofah Scrubber in your garden or green bin.

 These sturdy Loofah Scrubbers can withstand a weekly disinfection with bleach or boiling water.
-With regular sanitation and care, each Heirloom Mayan Loofah Scrubber can last over a month.
+With regular sanitation and care, each Heirloom Mayan Loofah Scrubbers can last over a month.

 Heirloom Mayan Loofah Scrubbers come in packs of six, so you can designate individual scrubbers for each unique purpose:

 – Cleaning surfaces in your bathroom.

 – Scrubbing pots, pans and dishes in the kitchen.

 – Exfoliating your skin while you bathe or shower.

 Why Are Loofahs So Good for Bathing With?

 A loofah is nature’s perfect exfoliating tool.
 It becomes softer and more pliable when immersed in water, making the bath a good place to use a loofah.